 According to regulations the regional authority shall adopt waste management plans county wise and the City of Zagreb for a period of eight years.
 Legal regulations prescribe that waste management plans for the counties and the City of Zagreb must be in line with the Strategy and Waste Management Plan of the Republic of Croatia, Sustainable Development Strategy of the Republic of Croatia, Environmental Protection Plan of the Republic of Croatia and the County Environmental Programme and Environmental Protection Programme of the City of Zagreb.
 The county is required, in their respective areas, to ensure the implementation of the prescribed measures for the disposal of hazardous waste and waste incineration.
 The county needs to cooperate with local governments during the implementation of measures for the management of such waste.
-Moreover, several counties can opt for a joint implementation of measures for the management of such waste.
 Buildings intended for the storage, recovery and